 Further afield, our postgraduates take part in many national and international conferences.
 Royal Holloway students have recently taken key roles in the organisation of AMPAL (the Annual Meeting of Postgraduates in Ancient Literature) and AMPRAW (the Annual Meeting of Postgraduates in Reception of the Ancient World) and have given papers at conferences in (among other places) the Netherlands, Hungary, Greece and South Africa.

-If you’re considering applying for Classics PhD, first see if there is a member of staff working in your area of interest, and get in touch with them to explore your project.
+If you’re considering applying for research programme in our department, first see if there is a member of staff working in your area of interest, and get in touch with them to explore your project.